cdk-patterns/serverless/the-big-fan/README.md

 ![architecture](img/the-big-fan-arch.png)

-This is an example cdk stack to deploy "The Big Fan" from Heitor Lessa as seen in [these re:invent slides](https://d1.awsstatic.com/events/reinvent/2019/REPEAT_3_Serverless_architectural_patterns_and_best_practices_ARC307-R3.pdf).
+This is an example cdk stack to deploy "The Big Fan" from Heitor Lessa as seen in these [re:Invent slides](https://d1.awsstatic.com/events/reinvent/2019/REPEAT_3_Serverless_architectural_patterns_and_best_practices_ARC307-R3.pdf) or this [Youtube Recording](https://www.youtube.com/watch?v=9IYpGTS7Jy0).

 In this example we have an API Gateway with a "/SendEvent" endpoint that takes a POST request with a JSON payload.
 The payload formats are beneath.